Download the PDF

 CHA will continue to work with administration and congressional leaders to ensure that public policies reflect the importance of religious freedom and conscience clause protections in the delivery of health and social services.
 We will advocate measures that allow us to maintain our Catholic identity and protect and defend human life from conception to natural death.
 Specifically, we seek to address:

 - Provider Conscience Protections — CHA has long supported, and Congress has enacted annually since 2004, provider conscience protections known as the "Weldon Amendment."
 The "Weldon Amendment" protects providers from discrimination on the basis that the provider does not provide, pay for, provider coverage of, or refer for abortions.
 We view this existing legal protection as essential for the continuation of both our own ministry and our nation's commitment to freedom of religion and of conscience.
 We believe it should be codified permanently into law rather than being annually renewed through a rider on the Labor-HHS appropriations legislation.

-- The Conscience Protection Act of 2017 — CHA also supports the Conscience Protection Act of 2017 (S. 301/HR 644), introduced by Sen. James Lankford (R-OK) and Reps.
-Diane Black (R-TN) and Jeff Fortenberry (R-NE).
+- The Conscience Protection Act of 2019 — CHA also supports the Conscience Protection Act of 2019 (S. 183/HR 2014), introduced by Sen. James Lankford (R-OK) and Reps.
+Andy Harris (R-MD) and Jeff Fortenberry (R-NE).
 The bills would protect health care providers, including health care professionals, entities and health insurance plans from government discrimination if they decline to participate in abortions.
 The codification of the Weldon Amendment with the addition of a private right of action is a legislative priority.

-- The Protection of Religious Freedom — CHA will analyze other legislation and suggest appropriate amendments to protect religious health care entities from intentional or unintentional efforts to abridge their religious freedom.
+- The Protection of Religious Freedom – CHA will analyze legislation and administrative regulations and suggest appropriate amendments to protect religious health care entities from intentional or unintentional efforts to abridge their religious freedom.